goshevs/datediff/README.md

 Working with dates in Stata is easy if using the built-in `datetime` functionality.
 Yet, while it is straight forward to compute difference between dates in days, there is no easy way to compute difference between dates in years, months and days, or their combinations.
-In addition, there is no easy way to calculate the date resulting from adding a specific number of years/months to a start date.
+In addition, there is no easy way to calculate the date resulting from adding/subtracting a specific number of years/months to a date.
 This repo contains two functions that provide such functionality.